 When Chapter 7 business bankruptcy is complete, the business must close its doors.

-Still have questions about the differences between the two types of bankruptcies?
+Still, have questions about the differences between the two types of bankruptcies?
 Let's dig a little deeper.

 Understanding Chapter 11 Business Bankruptcy

 For businesses looking for bankruptcy protection, but hoping to keep their doors open, a Chapter 11 bankruptcy may be the best option.
 As mentioned, Chapter 11 business bankruptcy is designed to help businesses restructure debts while keeping business assets and income untouched.
-While Chapter 11 bankruptcy does allow businesses to remain operational, it is a complex process.
+While Chapter 11 bankruptcy does allow businesses to remain operational, it can be a complex process.
 For in-depth information on how Chapter 11 bankruptcy works for businesses, check out our post What is Chapter 11 Bankruptcy?.

 Let's take a look at the pros and cons of Chapter 11 bankruptcy, so you can get a better sense of whether Chapter 11 or Chapter 7 might be better suited to your situation.

-The Pros of Chapter 11 Bankruptcy:
+The Pros of Chapter 11 Business Bankruptcy: